SanaIshtiaq/new-folder-by-sana/SRS of NTU.md

 ![enter image description here](https://raw.github.com/RazaChohan/Experimentation-Repo/sanaNewBranch/diagrams/Extended-ERD.png)

-Important point about this ERD is that there is a week entity ìOrderLineItemî thatís why it has marked as double lined entity.   <br/>
+Important point about this ERD is that there is a week entity ‚ÄúOrderLineItem‚Äù that‚Äôs why it has marked as double lined entity.   <br/>

 #### (V B) Database Schema